-There is a small but significant collection of books, journals, and videos for patients and their families.
+There is a small but significant collection of books and videos for patients and their families.

 Dissertations from outside of Dartmouth are rarely collected.

 The Biomedical Libraries have a widely dispersed clientele and digital full-text books and journals are essential to providing service to users at the two campuses and across the region.
 Most current journals are now received in digital format only.
 Frequently updated reference resources, such as encyclopedias and directories, are preferred in digital format.
-Print is still the predominant format for monographs, though there are increasing numbers of digital books.
-Digital books are usually also collected in print, while digital journals tend to be the sole format.
+Print is still the predominant format for monographs in the existing collection; however, the Biomedical Libraries are now purchasing more ebooks than print books on an annual basis.
+Digital journals tend to be the sole format.